Mohun Bagan's Kibu Vicuna - We are ready to go for the win against Churchill Brothers | Goal.com

 Mohun Bagan are set to take on Churchill Brothers on Sunday evening at the Kalyani Municipality Stadium and coach Kibu Vicuna is not willing to settle for anything less than a win.

-Bagan started well against Aizawl but paid a price but not making the most of their chances.
-Julen Colinas and VP Suhair came close to finding the net but could not put the finishing touch.
+Bagan started well against Aizawl but paid a price for not making the most of their chances.
+Julen Colinas and VP Suhair came close to finding the net but could not deliver the finishing touch.
 But the coach hopes that things will improve against Churchill.

 "We could not convert chances and it was a problem in the first match.
 We created good chances and did not take advantage.
-During the week we have trained on this aspect of this.
+During the week we have trained in this aspect.
 Hopefully, we can be efficient in scoring tomorrow (Sunday)."

 Mohun Bagan will be playing in Kalyani which is around 70 km from Kolkata.
-But the 48-year old coach did not seem to be concerned about travelling on the same matchday.
+But the 48-year old coach did not seem to be concerned about the long journey.

 "It's like a small excursion.
 This is not an excuse.
 The pitch is better there than the ground where we played CFL.
 We also played a few games there.
 We played a friendly as well.
 And it will be definitely better than playing on artificial grass," opined Vicuna.